vlyot/roli-trade-ad-automation/readme.md

 	- No need to manually enter roli_verification
 	- Uses 'https://create.roblox.com/docs/cloud/legacy/users/v1#/AccountInformation/get_v1_description' for login and verification
 - [ ] **Search for items using NLP instead of item ids**
+- [ ] Running app (posting trade ads) as a background process
+- [ ] Opening the app to toggle trade ads on system startup